-It’s illegal to work in Japan without the correct visa, however informal or temporary the work.
-Don’t overstay your permission to remain in the country, otherwise you risk arrest, detention and a heavy fine.
+It is illegal to work in Japan without the correct visa, however informal or temporary the work.
+You shouldn’t overstay your permission to remain in the country, as you risk arrest, detention and a heavy fine.

 If you are visiting Japan, your passport should be valid for the duration of your stay.
 No additional period of validity beyond this is required.

-The use or possession of some common prescription and over-the-counter medicines are banned under Japan’s strictly enforced anti-stimulant drugs law.
+The use or possession of some common prescription and over-the-counter medicines is banned under Japan’s strictly enforced anti-stimulant drugs law.
 This includes Vicks inhalers, medicines for allergies and sinus problems, cold and flu medication containing Pseudoephedrine and even some over-the-counter painkillers like those containing codeine.
-Foreign nationals have been detained and deported for offences - ignorance may not be considered a defence.
+Foreign nationals have been detained and deported for offences.
 You should check the status of your medication with the nearest Japanese Embassy or Consulate before you travel.